 Action: Increase the supply of land zoned for high-density housing.
 This will include creation of new zoning districts for consistency with the new General Plan land use designations.
-Amend the General Plan and County Ordinance Code, as needed and detailed in Section 6.4, to provide adequate sites for at least 3,266 lower-income units, with particular attention to land in moderate and higher resource designations and communities identified as RCAAs (i.e., Vine Hill, Reliez Valley, Alhambra Valley, Briones, Saranap, Acalanes Ridge, Castle Hill, Alamo, Diablo, Blackhawk, Discovery Bay, and Kensington).
+Amend the General Plan and County Ordinance Code, as needed and detailed in Section 6.4, to provide adequate sites for at least 3,266 lower-income units. with particular attention to land in moderate and higher resource designations and communities identified as RCAAs (i.e., Vine Hill, Reliez Valley, Alhambra Valley, Briones, Saranap, Acalanes Ridge, Castle Hill, Alamo, Diablo, Blackhawk, Discovery Bay, and Kensington).

 Background: To address the 2023-2031 RHNA, amend the General Plan and County Ordinance Code, to provide adequate sites for at least 3,266 lower-income units.
 Redesignating and rezoning parcels in the sites exhibits in Appendix A, Table B will address the shortfall of suitably designated and zoned sites to address the lower-income RHNA.
 The allowed base density in the land use district and County Ordinance Code designation on all listed sites will be amended to permit 30 dwelling units per acre (or greater) with a minimum density of 20 du/ac.
 With the proposed allowed density, each site will permit at least 16 units.
 At least half of these sites shall be designated for residential use only.
 The exception to this requirement is that lower income housing needs may be accommodated on sites designated mixed-use if those sites allow 100-percent residential use and require that residential uses occupy at least 50 percent of the total floor area of a mixed-use project.
-Some of the requirements of this action will be achieved through inclusion of new or revised development standards (e.g., setbacks, heights, and lot coverage) or updates to processes and procedures in the County Ordinance Code to address constraints identified in this Housing Element and facilitate achieving maximum densities.
+Some of the requirements of this action will be achieved through inclusion of new or revised development standards (e.g. setbacks, heights, and lot coverage) in the County Ordinance Code to facilitate achieving allowable maximum densities.
+Other edits to the County Ordinance Code will include updates to zoning processes and procedures.
 The redesignation and rezoning of the parcels to address the lower income shortfall must be completed within one year of the beginning of the 6th Cycle Housing Element planning period, which is January 31, 2024.